The Third Level of Clean: Disinfecting

 What's the Difference?

-CLEANING – Cleaning is the removal of visible soil and food debris from surfaces.1 Cleaning is a prerequisite for effective sanitization or disinfection 2
+CLEANING – Cleaning is the removal of visible soil and food debris from surfaces.1 Cleaning is a prerequisite for effective sanitization or disinfection.
+2

 Germs on surfaces spread easily to hands and vice versa.
 This fact is especially important as it relates to cleaning high-touch surfaces.
-If a sickened employee touches a surface with their contaminated hands, cross-contamination can occur leading to a disease outbreak.
+If a sickened employee touches a surface with their contaminated hands, cross-contamination can occur and may lead to a disease outbreak.
 This is why all surfaces, especially those considered “high touch,” should be disinfected regularly to reduce outbreaks and decrease absenteeism among workers.3 A surface must be properly cleaned prior to disinfection to ensure the efficacy of the disinfectant.

-When choosing a disinfectant, remember that these products must be registered with the federal Environmental Protection Agency and with each state’s EPA.
+When choosing a disinfectant, remember that these products must be registered with the federal Environmental Protection Agency and with each state’s agency.
 Also consider formulations appropriate to the surfaces you want to disinfect.
 Bleach, Alcohol and Quaternary Ammonium Chloride are common disinfectant ingredients; however, some may cause deleterious effects on surfaces.

 Make disinfecting protocols hassle-free with Sani Professional® Disinfecting Multi-Surface Wipes!